fabriken/py-binance-SMA-trader/README.md

 Before running, set the API_KEY and API_SECRET in the config.py file.

+Test mode can be enabled by setting 'test_mode = 1'.

+This will create a test order, so you can make sure your settings (mainly decimal places) plays niceley with Binance API.

 Required packages:

 pip install TA-Lib (Use tar.gz from website if having trouble installing)